arubesu/github-explorer/README.md

 # Run the application in development mode
 $ npm start

-# The server will start at port: 3333 - go to http://localhost:3333
+# The application will start at port: 3000 - go to http://localhost:3000

 ```
 ---